 Additional content available through the apps includes Twitter’s college sports live-streams provided by Pac-12 Networks and Campus Insiders.
 There’s also live Major League Baseball and NHL broadcasts, and Twitter’s exclusive pregame NBA shows.

 For those seeking respite from the sports blitz, you can tune into live business news courtesy of Bloomberg, and Cheddar TV.
 Fans of viral web videos will also be able to catch the top clips from Twitter’s Periscope platform.

-“These devices will bring Twitter’s livestreaming video experience to life on the TV screen.
-Twitter has always been a great complement to TV, and now fans can enjoy even more premium video with live tweets and the best content on Twitter right from their TVs.”
+“These devices will bring Twitter’s live-streaming video experience to life on the TV screen,” said Anthony Noto, chief operating officer, Twitter, upon the apps’ launch in September.
+“Twitter has always been a great complement to TV, and now fans can enjoy even more premium video with live tweets and the best content on Twitter right from their TVs.”

 You can download the app from the Google Play Store.
 Twitter seems to have messed up the screenshots provided, but rest assured this is the official video app and not the general Twitter app.

 Updated on 11-16-2016 by Saqib Shah: Added news of Twitter live video app’s Android TV launch.